 St. John’s Wort (SJW)

-St. John’s wort is the most commonly used natural treatment for depressed mood in Europe and the US.
+St. John’s wort is the most commonly used natural depression treatment in Europe and the US.

-A large review of 35 studies and almost 7000 patients with mild to moderate depression found that St. John’s wort is better than placebo, and comparable to antidepressant medications in efficacy.
-Interestingly, the authors also found that subjects taking SJW were less likely to experience side effects, compared to individuals who took antidepressant medications.
-That being said, there were concerns about quality of assessments for side effects, so this should be taken with a grain of salt.
-It should also be noted that there is a lack of research on severe depression and SJW.
-A meta-analysis of studies that was published the following year (2017) confirmed the efficacy of SJW for mild to moderate depression.
-They also pointed out that long term safety and efficacy of SJW isn’t known as the herb was studied for no more than 12 weeks in these trials.
-A 2016 review paper concluded that for patients with mild-moderate depression who prefer not to use conventional antidepressants, SJW is a reasonable first line option.
+A large review of 35 studies and almost 7000 patients with mild to moderate depression found that St. John’s wort is better than placebo and comparable to antidepressant medications in efficacy.
+Interestingly, the authors also found that subjects taking St. John’s wort were less likely to experience side effects, compared to individuals who took antidepressant medications.
+That being said, there were concerns about the quality of assessments for side effects, so this should be taken with a grain of salt.
+It should also be noted that there is a lack of research on severe depression and St. John’s wort.
+A meta-analysis of studies that were published the following year (2017) confirmed the efficacy of St. John’s wort for mild to moderate depression.
+They also pointed out that the long-term safety and efficacy of St. John’s wort isn’t known as the herb was studied for no more than 12 weeks in these trials.
+A 2016 review paper concluded that for patients with mild-moderate depression who prefer not to use conventional antidepressants, SJW is a reasonable first-line option.

-SJW can interact with medications and it is important to take it only under the guidance and supervision of a physician who is knowledgeable in the use of SJW.
-Use of SJW with an antidepressant or SAM-e can lead to the serious condition known as serotonin syndrome.
-Moreover, it can lead to hypomanic and manic episodes and is therefore contraindicated in individuals with bipolar disorder.
+St. John’s wort can interact with medications and it is important to take it only under the guidance and supervision of a physician who is knowledgeable in the use of it.
+Use of St. John’s wort with an antidepressant or SAM-e can lead to the serious condition known as serotonin syndrome.
+Moreover, it can lead to hypomanic and manic episodes and is, therefore, contraindicated in individuals with bipolar disorder.

-When compared to an antidepressant, sertraline, rhodiola was not as effective, however it had a better side effect profile and was better tolerated.
-The authors therefore suggested that it may be appropriate for some individuals with mild to moderate depression.
-The combination of rhodiola and sertraline has been found to be more effective at alleviating symptoms of depression than sertraline and placebo in patients with depression.
+When compared to an antidepressant, sertraline, Rhodiola was not as effective, however, it had a better side effect profile and was better tolerated.
+The authors, therefore, suggested that it may be appropriate for some individuals with mild to moderate depression.
+The combination of Rhodiola and sertraline have been found to be more effective at alleviating symptoms of depression than sertraline and placebo in patients with depression.